 Classroom technology is not just limited to your class set of computers or teaching supplies.
 Many students have their own phones that they use and drain throughout the day.
 While it seems counterproductive to have a phone charging station within the classroom, this was one of the BEST purchases I’d ever made.
 My classroom charging station instantly became an excellent classroom management tool and contributed to classroom organization (no plugging their own cords into the wall and causing tripping).

 Even though the Covid-19 pandemic pushed schools across the U.S. and the world to go totally digital, when schools start back as “normal” next year, teachers may be ready to bring back the art of using paper.
 During the course of a normal school year, no matter what grade level I taught, one would always see a hanging folder chart in my classroom.

 While you can use these for many things, I used them to have them work for each day of the week in the folders.
 This was a great way for students who were absent to walk over, get their missing work, and not have to ask me where it is.
 Sometimes the most simple things will be the best classroom supplies you will ever get for your class!

 Final Thoughts on Post-Pandemic Teacher & Classroom Supplies

-Trying to figure out a school supplies list can be a daunting task for any teacher.
-It is especially daunting when coming out of a worldwide pandemic!
-Creating a school supplies list goes beyond the basic needs of tissues, anti-bacterial wipes, and classroom sets of pens and pencils.
-This teacher supplies list looks directly into the environment that students feel most comfortable learning in.
-The supplies listed here will allow you to create an amazing space that is engaging, comfortable, safe, and functional so that you can have the very best school year possible!
+Creating a post-pandemic school supply list goes beyond the basic needs of tissues, anti-bacterial wipes, and classroom sets of pens and pencils.
+These teacher supplies look directly into the environment that students feel most comfortable learning in.
+The supplies listed here will allow you to create an amazing space that is engaging, comfortable, safe, and functional so that you can have the very best school year possible.